bowmancg/fs-journal/quizzes/week06.md

 **7.** What is the difference between the `AppState` and the state object within a component?
 <!-- enter you answer in the space below -->
 ```
+appstate is global component objects are isolated
 ```
 **9.** What is the responsibility of `Services` in our Vue projects?
 <!-- enter you answer in the space below -->
 ```
+to provide function logic for vue components
 ```
 **10.** Which file contains the root element of your Vue project?
 <!-- enter you answer in the space below -->